Raiondesu/intl-schematic/packages/plugins/README.md

 This context allows plugins to exchange information and invoke the translation function recursively on different keys.

-For example, if a plugin knows it's matched value contains a reference to another key, it can call `this.translate(referencedKey, ...neededArgs)` to start the translation process for the referenced key and get a string to return.
+For example, if a plugin knows its matched value contains a reference to another key, it can call `this.translate(referencedKey, ...neededArgs)` to start the translation process for the referenced key and get a string to return.